Who developed natural grown cotton?

 What is different about cotton grown in colors?

 Naturally colored heirloom organic cotton is also more vigorous, drought tolerant, pest and disease resistant and requires less water.
 A properly stored bale of Foxfibre® can last up to 100 years!
-On the other hand, most commercial non-organic varieties of cotton use GMO seeds and have been bred for homogeneous characteristics like white color.
+Most commercial non-organic varieties of cotton use GMO seeds and have been bred for homogeneous characteristics like white color.
 They require tremendous amounts of water and are highly dependent on the use of herbicides and insecticides.

 What inspired Sally to develop Foxfibre® colored cotton?